manoharkaranth/Data_Engineering/README.md

 # data-engineering
-This repository is for Coursera capstone project in applied Data science.
+This repository is for Data engineering codes.